solomonirailoa/sololearn/codebits/Video HTML Element with subtitles/readme.md

 To preview this site, visit https://solomonirailoa.github.io/sololearn/codebits/Video%20HTML%20Element%20with%20subtitles/index.html

-To view the output of Web Code.
+.. if you want to see the output of this Web Code.